 Aims: Current Practice: Actions to be taken: Who?
 Impact Increase access to the curriculum for pupils with a disability.
 We use Stockport's Entitlement Framework guidance to support our best endeavors to make sure that a child with SEND gets the support they need.
-We do this through providing: SMART outcomes for individual support plans.
-Adapt teaching to meet the strengths and needs of our children.
-Have clear routines and rules to manage relationships and behaviour.
-A sequential and coherent intent for all subjects to support differentiated learning.
-A multisensory approach.
-Resources for sensory needs.
+We do this through providing: • SMART outcomes for individual support plans. • Adapt teaching to meet the strengths and needs of our children. • Have clear routines and rules to manage relationships and behaviour. • A sequential and coherent intent for all subjects to support differentiated learning. • A multisensory approach. • Resources for sensory needs.
 Review/audit/improve our dyslexia friendly classrooms.
 Continue to develop and embed metacognitive approaches to teaching and learning.
-Embed the regulation stations.
-Continue to trial pre-teach methods for maths in KS2.
-Continue to address SLCN through the Language Link Programme for KS1 and 2 and monitor impact.
-Ensure all vulnerable children have an Equity, Enrichment LW Supported by LSS and BSS All Staff An inclusive curriculum in which all learners participate and achieve their potential.
+Embed the Zones of Regulation Continue to deliver pre-teach methods for maths in KS2 and KS1 where required.
+Continue to address SLCN through the Language Link Programme for KS1 and monitor impact.
+Introduce and practice LW Supported by the Inclusion Team All Staff An inclusive curriculum in which all learners participate and achieve their potential.